pychuang/ll-api/doc/source/api-site.rst

 Query
 -----
-From each site, it expected to receiv a static sample of (N=100) queries at the beginning of the challenge.
+From each site, it expected to receive a static sample of (N=100) queries at the beginning of the challenge.
 The sample is static in the sense that it will not change during the challenge.
 It is important that the sample of queries is expected to be frequent enough for the duration of the challence.
 The least